The AIP Diet : What is it and what foods should you eat and avoid?

 - Poor quality seed oils (sunflower oil, canola oil, soybean oil, etc.)

-No, you do not!
-The point of the autoimmune protocol is to allow you body time to heal and then reintroduce foods one by one.
+No, you do not have to follow it forever!
+The point of the autoimmune protocol is to allow your body time to heal and then reintroduce foods one by one.

 I know it’s confusing to see bloggers like myself who seem to follow the autoimmune protocol permanently, but we don’t.
 Though many bloggers serve the AIP community, the majority of them have reintroduced foods.
 I myself still follow and AIP template, but have reintroduced foods like rice, almonds, coffee, chocolate, and more.

 Many follow the AIP diet for 30 days to a few months before they start reintroducing foods.

 When you’re trying to gauge your reaction to foods, adding them all back in at once is the opposite of what you want to do.
 You want to go slowly, and mindfully to avoid overloading your body, and to allow yourself the time to see a reaction.